-We will be conducting an audit of the City’s Animal Care Services (ACS) provided under the Department of Parks, Recreations, and Marine.
+We are currently conducting an audit of the City’s Animal Care Services (ACS) provided under the Department of Parks, Recreations, and Marine.
 The audit will evaluate ACS operations and determine the extent to which policies, procedures, and practices are effective.
 The audit’s focus will be on various aspects of operations, some of which include animal intake, programs and partnerships, and population data.
 Wherever possible, ACS operations will be assessed in comparison to industry best practices.
 We anticipate releasing the report later this year.

 The objectives of this audit are to identify Proposition H revenues collected and expended in fiscal year 2017, the status of any projects and programs funded by Proposition H, and the unspent monies on deposit that were carried over into the current fiscal year, as required by Long Beach Municipal Code 3.80.227.
 The audit period has been defined as October 1, 2016 through September 30, 2017.
 The report will be issued by January 31, 2018.